Do you still have to pay taxes as a blogger even if you don’t make a penny your first year?

 Need some good news?

 There are plenty of tax deductions for home-based businesses!
 Most of these come in the form of expenses.
-From actual office supplies, to courses you take, and even the part of your home that you consider your “office”.
+From actual office supplies, to courses you take, and even the part of your home that you consider your “office.”

 ** The term “home office” (for tax deductions) doesn’t need to be a typical office space.
 This can be a corner of your living room, kitchen, bedroom, etc. where you have a dedicated table or desk just for work.
 A kitchen table doesn’t count, since it’s not totally dedicated to working.
+But, please be super careful on this one, and check with your CPA as it may impact your ability to claim deductions in other areas, if you own your home.

 Some awesome tax deductions for bloggers: